258 Episoder

 6 / 13

-The Fragmented Podcast is a podcast for Android Developers hosted by Donn Felker and Kaushik Gopal.
-Our goal is to help you become a better Android Developer.
+The Fragmented Podcast is the leading Android developer podcast started by Kaushik Gopal & Donn Felker.
+Our goal is to help you become a better Android Developer through conversation & to capture the zeitgeist of Android development.
 We chat about topics such as Testing, Dependency Injection, Patterns and Practices, useful libraries, and much more.
 We will also be interviewing some of the top developers out there.
 Subscribe now and join us on the journey of becoming a better Android Developer.

 Visit the podcast's native language site